Aafreen2603/Aafreen2603/README.md

 Welcome to my GitHub profile!
 I'm @Aafreen2603, a final year student pursuing B.E. in Electronics and Computer at Thapar Institute of Engineering and Technology.
 I'm thrilled to have you here as I dive into the exciting world of Data Science.

 ### 🌙 About Me
-I am a final year student, majoring in ELectronics and Computer Engineering.
+I am a final year student, majoring in Electronics and Computer Engineering.
 I possess a strong drive to develop both my interpersonal and technical abilities.
 I'm committed to honing my skills to seize any opportunities that come my way.
 With a keen interest in the field of Data Science, I'm eager to gain industry experience and further develop my knowledge in this area.

 ### 🎯 What I'm Looking For
 I'm actively seeking opportunities to collaborate on AI and ML projects and gain hands-on experience.
 I'm eager to apply my skills in data science, programming, and machine learning to help organizations make informed decisions based on data-driven insights.